ansible/ansible-documentation/docs/docsite/rst/dev_guide/testing.rst

 Code Coverage Online
 ^^^^^^^^^^^^^^^^^^^^

-`The online code coverage reports <https://codecov.io/gh/ansible/ansible>`_ are a good way to identify areas for testing improvement in Ansible.
-By following red colors you can drill down through the reports to find files which have no tests at all.
-Adding both integration and unit tests which show clearly how code should work, verify important Ansible functions and increase testing coverage in areas where there is none is a valuable way to help improve Ansible.
+`The online code coverage reports <https://codecov.io/gh/ansible/ansible>`_ is a good way to identify areas for testing improvement in Ansible.
+By following red colors you can drill down through the reports to find files that have no tests at all.
+Adding both integration and unit tests that show clearly how code should work, verify important Ansible functions and increases testing coverage in areas where there is none is a valuable way to help improve Ansible.

 The code coverage reports only cover the ``devel`` branch of Ansible where new feature